 Preparing your business for Brexit

 Leaving the EU will mean most UK businesses should expect change.
-There will be new arrangements and changes in law.
+There will be new arrangements and changes in law for trading with EU and non-EU countries.

 Cornwall Council, Cornwall Chamber of Commerce and the Federation of Small Businesses have released a short guidance document to help your business prepare for new trading arrangements in a no deal scenario.

-More detailed information is available on each of the following areas:
+More detailed information is available for each of the following areas and sectors:

 - Employing EU citizens